Palace Structure

 Rooms/ — Atmospheric descriptions of each room.
 Consulted when an agent “enters” a room to set tone and scope.

-Rules/master_prompt.md — The DM instructions.
+Principles/master_prompt.md — The DM instructions.
 Loaded at the start of each session to orient the LLM to the palace, the active skin, the characters, and the session conventions.

 Journal/ — A Hugo site for rendering all palace session notes as a navigable, tagged web journal.
 Multi-taxonomy: rooms, characters, phases, session types.
 Runs locally with hugo server.